MewsSystems/gitbook-connector-api/operations/availabilityblocks.md

 > This feature is being actively developed, features and behavior of this operation might change on short notice.

 Adds availability blocks which are used to group related [Availability updates](#availability-update).
 This makes limiting public availability easier and more organized.
+Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request